sapcc/limes/docs/operators/config.md

 usage_data_retention_period = 1s
 ```

-This default configuration means that no quota will be assigned except to cover existing usage and honor explicit quota overrides.
+This default configuration means that no quota will be assigned except to cover existing usage and commitments as well as honor explicit quota overrides.

 ## Supported discovery methods